-When the motors are disengaged (for push operation whilst freewheeling), the electromagnetic motor brakes are deactivated.
-When the mobility device is parked, the levers for engaging and disengaging the motors must without fail be locked firmly into the "DRIVE" position (electromagnetic motor brakes activated).
+- When the motors are disengaged (for push operation whilst freewheeling), the electromagnetic motor brakes are deactivated.
+When the mobility device is parked, the levers for engaging and disengaging the motors must without fail be locked firmly into the "DRIVE" position (electromagnetic motor brakes activated). - The motors may only be disengaged by an attendant, not by the user.